Preserving the University of Manchester’s listed building for future generations

 It is vital to correctly identify the damp problem you have so that the correct damp proofing solution can be put in place for your property.
 To correctly determine the form of damp treatment required, we recommend a Damp and Timber report from one of our qualified damp treatment specialists.

-Timberwise has over 5 decades experience in identifying and providing solutions to damp using techniques such as a damp proof course.
-For peace of mind that your problem is rectified, call our experts today on 0800 288 8660 or click below to arrange a damp survey online.
+Timberwise has over 5 decades of experience in identifying and providing solutions to damp using techniques such as a damp proof course.
+For peace of mind that your problem is rectified, call our experts today on 0800 288 8660 or you can contact us online.